kkricker/RPGLEDAdaFruit/README.md

 The TTS is a Speaker function that speaks the following Word that I stored in memory:READY, START, THE, MOVING, AND, USE, LEFT, RIGHT, FOR, TARGET, ZONE, GREAT, LIGHTS, LEVEL, FINAL, ABORT.
 Not all words are used but in future use they will.
 The playtone function uses the midi to make notes from there and uses a beep for Monster contact, fighting,and leveling up.

+MONSTER RNG AND MOVEMENT:
+Monsters follow 2 RNG Random function from 1-100 to move forward or backwords within the LED bounds.
+Monster: The first monster attacks and has a 50% chance of missing, the second monster heals every turn it attacks and misses 50% of the time.

+LEVEL UP:
+When the player defeats a monster it gains +1 EXP and if the EXP ==3 then the player levels up, when leveled up AT=2 and HP is set back to 5.

+GAME OVER:
+If player HP reaches 0 in a monster fight and Monster's Hp is above 0 then the player dies and a Game over tone plays then the Screen goes red and plays a game over song.